Who Killed James Forrestal? Part 5

 Forrestal and the Hoopes and Brinkley quote says lunch.
 My defense for that

-apparent misstatement is that I am from the rural South, and our three meals, at
+apparent misstatement is that I am from the rural South, and our three meals,

-the middle meal of the day that Forrestal and Willcutts shared, though the
+was the middle meal of the day that Forrestal and Willcutts shared, though the

 preponderance of evidence is that the joint meal was, indeed, on Friday as I